Tigr89/NavMeshAssignment/README.md

 **Objective: Create a functioning navmesh surface with an agent that can use it to orient itself to a destination.**
 Steps to complete:
 1. Download the project and open it.
 If it's empty, double click on the SampleScene in the Project tab.
-2. Attach the correct components to the correct objects, start with the Environent and the Walkable and Nonwalkable game objects.
+2. Attach the Navigation Modifier to the objects found under the Environment.
+Select in the Inspector whether an object should be "walkable" or not.
 3. Bake the NavMesh.
 Click on the game object called "NavMeshSurface" and check the inspector.
+4. Attach a NavMeshAgent component to the WalkingAgent.
-4. Open the WalkingAgentScript in the project folder.
+5. Open the WalkingAgentScript in the project folder.
-5. Complete the script by following the comments.
+6. Complete the script by following the comments.
-6. Attach the script to the WalkingAgent.
+7. Attach the script to the WalkingAgent.
-7. Test play!
+8. Test play!
 If the WalkingAgent goes to the target by going around the obstacle, you have succeeded!

 **Bonus assignments: these are additional assignments you can do in whichever order you choose.**
 1. Create a patrol path for the WalkingAgent.
 Feel free to add more Nonwalkable obstacles as well.